 Taking a child out of a school and away from friends and their community is another factor that the parent opposing the move will want the court to consider.
 Moving a child away from their home might impact their sense of security and stability.

 Sometimes moves will also create financial problems.
 If the parent moving with the child will live a great distance from Maryland, visits might become particularly costly.
 It is important for a parent opposing a relocation to find an experienced attorney in Maryland who can advocate their position.

 Courts mandate that a custodial parent looking to relocate with a child must notify the other parent and the court at least 90 days before the prospective move.
 There are exceptions to that rule, including when a parent’s notification could put the parent and child at risk of abuse or if the potential reason for the move was immediate.

 The court also recognizes that situations, including economic ones, might necessitate an urgent move.
 If the parent intending to move faces extenuating circumstances and files a motion with the court as soon as possible once they learn that they need to relocate, this can serve as a defense against actions for violating the terms of the agreement.
-Regardless of the reason for the move or the timeline, parents should consult with a Maryland family lawyer to ensure that they abide by the necessary laws.
+Regardless of the reason for the move or the timeline, parents should consult with a local attorney to ensure that they abide by the necessary laws.

-Hiring a Maryland Relocation Lawyer
+Hiring a Maryland Relocation Attorney

 Moving to a new state is a major life event.
 Sometimes relocating will offer a much better life for children, but if the move takes the child away from another parent, there may also be severe negative effects.

 If you are considering making changes that impact your parenting time and schedule, you will need the help of a Maryland relocation lawyer.
 Your attorney can help you learn your rights and options when it comes to out-of-state moves.
+Call today to begin.